thatguyinabeanie/thatguyinabeanie/README.md

 ![LazyVim/NeoVim](https://img.shields.io/badge/-Neovim-333333?style=flat&logo=neovim)
 ![Nushell](https://img.shields.io/badge/-Nushell-333333?style=flat&logo=nushell)

 ## ⚡️ A Little More About Me

 - 😄 Pronouns: he/him
 - 🔭 Currently working on a website for competitive pokemon, [Battle Stadium](https://battlestadium.gg)
 - 🌱 Currently learning modern NextJS, Neovim, and Obsidian
 - 👯 Looking to collaborate on NextJS Projects
 - 💬 Ask me about Competitive Pokemon VGC
 - 📫 How to reach me: `@thatguyinabeani` on twitter
-- ⚡ Fun fact: In highschool, I played on stage at the Chicago House of Blues for 1 song.
+- ⚡ Fun fact: Played on stage at the Chicago House of Blues for 1 song.

 ## 📈 GitHub Stats